HaydenDekker/spring-security-with-vaadin/README.md

 Add security in three simple steps: POM declaration, database configuration and application annotations.

 Here, the Vaadin Security tutorial is packaged into a module that can easily added to any existing spring application.
-The selected database is DynamoDB.
+The integrated database is DynamoDB.

 https://vaadin.com/learn/tutorials/securing-your-app-with-spring-security

+## Functional Overview

+* Application looks to configured table to authenticate and authorise users.
+* Creates a temp user if no users are found on the table. usr=admin, pw=admin (does not force deletion of temp user.)
+* Ensures at least one user must always have the role ADMIN.
+* Provides a UI view that allows ADMIN's to invite other users and assign them suitable ROLES.
+(Roles dependent on the developers view specification)
+* Allows developers to bolt on security then define the specific roles as they develop each application view.

+For Simplicity, it does not,

+* Allow users to sign up.
+(Can be extended to allow this).
+* Allow multi-tenants/organisations to be used on the same application.
+(This could be extended by the developer)

-## Use
+## How to use

 * Simply add the dependency to the application POM.
-* Add the spring annotations
+* Add the spring annotations, (@ComponentScan(), @EnableVaadin()).
-* Add an authorized IAM user to connect to DynamoDB
+* Add an authorized IAM user to connect to DynamoDB, preferably using an ENV variable.
-* Manually create and declare the DynamoDB table in AWS
+* Manually create and declare the DynamoDB table in AWS.
+(Better control IAM user privilege)
-* Add the public routes or use the required annotation
+* Add secure routes spring annotation @secure and the required roles as you develop views
+* Change master admin password - First time application start, if no users exist in AWS table app will create a temporary ADMIN password.

 ## Deviation from Tutorial